-And for today, just in case you were wondering what Gareth Thomas did prior to Blakes 7
+And for today, just in case you were wondering what Gareth Thomas did prior to Blakes 7, we have

-which, as an added bonus, also contains the answer to the enduring mystery of what happened to all of the left-over sound effects from Space: 1999
+Star Maidens (1976)which, as an added bonus, also contains the answer to the enduring mystery of what happened to all of the left-over sound effects from Space: 1999.

 And also the left-over turtleneck-cleavage shirts.